|Area: White Pass

 Special rules: Wilderness Rules in effect; no camping within 100 feet of lakes.

 Trailhead directions: From Enumclaw, head east on SR 410 for 41 miles to Cayuse Pass bearing right onto SR 123.
 Continue 16 miles to US 12 turning left.
 Proceed for 1.3 miles turning left at Milepost 140 onto FR 45.
 (From Yakima. follow US 12 west for approximately 63 miles to turnoff) After .4 mile bear left onto FR 4510 continuing 4.2 miles to Soda Springs Campground Turn-off.
-Turn right and after .7 mile reach trailhead in campground.
+Turn right and after .7 mile reach the trailhead in the campground.

 |Starting Point: 46.7041, -121.481|